shu-vro/IpGeolocation-API/README.md

 # ⚠️CAUTION:

-This is completely `Educational` Repo and not to mean any pranks.
+This is completely `Educational` Repo and not promote or support any mischief.
 This takes `Ip Addresses` as inputs even yours.
 If you can't trust me or this api, better of leaving It.